David Strathairn: Career

 He played a role in Paramount Pictures' children's film The Spiderwick Chronicles (2008) as Arthur Spiderwick.
 Strathairn appeared in the American Experience PBS anthology series documentary, The Trials of J. Robert Oppenheimer, a biography of the physicist.
 He first played Oppenheimer in the 1989 CBS TV movie Day One.

 In 2009, Strathairn performed in The People Speak, a documentary feature film that uses dramatic and musical performances of the letters, diaries, and speeches of everyday Americans.
 It was adapted from the historian Howard Zinn's A People's History of the United States.

 In 2010, Strathairn won the Primetime Emmy Award for Outstanding Supporting Actor in a Miniseries or a Movie for his portrayal of Dr. Carlock in the HBO television film Temple Grandin.
 For that role, he also won the Satellite Award for Best Supporting Actor – Series, Miniseries or Television Film and was nominated for a Golden Globe Award for Best Supporting Actor – Series, Miniseries or Television Film.

 He played William Flynn, an FBI agent dealing with anarchism in 1920s New York City, in No God, No Master.
 He starred as Dr. Lee Rosen on Syfy's series Alphas.

 In 2018–19, Strathairn appeared on the third and fourth seasons of SyFy's The Expanse as Klaes Ashford.

 In 2020, Strathairn was one of the few professional actors in the Oscar-winner Nomadland, directed by Chloé Zhao.
 He appears alongside his son Tay, the first time they have acted together on screen since 1988's Eight Men Out when Tay was just eight years old.

 Strathairn starred in the 2023 film Remember This, based on the stage play about the life of Polish diplomat and war hero Jan Karski who brought evidence of the Holocaust to Western governments during WW2.
 The film is executive-produced by Eva Anisko and directed by Jeff Hutchens and Derek Goldman.

 The following year, he portrayed Bill Carruthers, creator of the popular game show Press Your Luck in The Luckiest Man in America, based on an actual incident involving a contestant on the show.

+In 2025, he made his animation voice acting debut playing the lead antagonist, Milton Lynxley, in Walt Disney Animation Studios' feature film Zootopia 2.